Putting On The Glitz – Lady Lever Art Gallery

-I love going to exhibitions, especially fashion ones, most of the time we have traveled down to London to see them, which is always worth it as I love spending some time down there, but amazingly, there was a brilliant fashion exhibition at the Lady Lever Art Gallery in Port Sunlight.
+I love going to exhibitions, especially fashion ones.
+Most of the time we have travelled down to London to see them.
+The travel is always worth it as I love spending some time down there.
+But amazingly, there was a brilliant fashion exhibition at the Lady Lever Art Gallery in Port Sunlight.

 The Lady Lever is a stunning building and holds wonderful pieces of art.
 It also runs different exhibitions throughout the year.
 The most recent being, “Putting on the Glitz”.
 It focused on women’s fashion in the 1930’s.
 What was amazing, was that the majority of the garments on display were owned by ladies from Liverpool.

 A sign of the times was that wealthy middle class women would leave their jobs when married.
 The men were seen as the bread winners, and the women would keep the home, and have hobbies.
 Mrs Emily Tinne left her job as a teacher and found a hobby in shopping, the wealth of the Tinne family allowed her to indulge in her passion for fashion; something I can only dream of!

 Have a little read of the information below.
 It is amazing.
 This is a perfect example of a talented lady who gave up her career when she married.
 But her daughter still had a lot of her mothers work, and it is proudly being displayed for many people to see, just like it should be.